Understanding What Enhancement Allegations Mean for You

 The statutory range of punishment for an aggravated assault in Texas is anywhere between two years and 20 years and up to a $10,000 fine.
-If the aggravated assault is enhanced to a first degree then the range of the prison sentence is changed to five years to 99 years, or life in prison, but the fine stays the same.
+If the aggravated assault is enhanced to a first degree then the range of the prison sentence is changed to five years to 99 years or life in prison, but the fine stays the same.
 A person charged with these serious felony offenses may be eligible for probation.
-In Texas there are two types of probation: "straight" or regular probation, and deferred adjudication.
+In Texas, there are two types of probation: "straight" or regular probation, and deferred adjudication.
 Either type of probation keeps you or your family out of prison, but each of them will have a variety of conditions to meet and can last up to 10 years.
-For more explanation on the types of probation visit our page, Probation in Texas.

 An assault allegation carries significant potential criminal consequences, but that is only the beginning of the trouble it can cause in your life.
 If you are married and/or have children, being charged with assault can put your most precious family relationships at risk.

 At The Collin County Law Group, we handle both criminal law and family law matters for clients in McKinney, Texas, and in surrounding areas.
 Our strong focus on both of these legal areas gives us a valuable perspective when representing clients facing criminal charges and overlapping divorce or child custody issues.